 - For further information, in-depth history and further stories on Silent Night locations visit the dedicated website set up for the 200th Anniversary.
 The Austria Tourism website lists a timetable of events across the three regions associated with the song.

-- If you want to visit Salzburg at Christmas and learn more about the Silent Night song, this website provides specific information of events and locations in the city and the wider SalzburgerLand region.
+- If you want to visit Salzburg at Christmas and learn more about the Silent Night song, this website provides specific information about events and locations in the city and the wider SalzburgerLand region.

 - More information on the city of Steyr during advent can be found here, with details of the Christkindl region and the Pilgrimage Trail readily at hand.
 For further details about travel in the region on Upper Austria, start here.

-- For a list of things to do in advent season in Tirol, related to the story of Silent Night and its dissemination, start here to plan your journey in the musical valleys.
+- For a list of things to do in the advent season in Tirol, related to the story of Silent Night and its dissemination, start here to plan your journey in the musical valleys.